sig22/efg/README.md

       -d [ --nosort ]         Disable the frontier sorting optimisation -r [ --root ] arg       Root for the traversal.
 Random roots will be used if unspecified

+ - The `mapfile` option is useful for comparing the performance between reordered versions of the same graph.
+For example, the dataset above include graphs in their natural order and graphs reordered with HALO, and the reordered graphs include a mapfile.
+When running the the traversal on reordered graphs, the mapfile should be passed as an argument to get the same traversals.
+ - The `-d` flag disables the partial frontier sorting optimisation.
+This should generally not be required, but it saves memory.
+It can be useful if the compressed graph barely fits in the GPU.
+For example, this is required for the `uk-2007-05`graph on a 12 GiB GPU.
+ - The `-u`flag enables UVM allocations, which is useful for massive graphs that do not fit even after compression.
+DO NOT use `-d`along with `-u` as the performance will be very poor without the sorting optimisation in the UVM regime.